-That the new Shared Chief Executive also undertakes the statutory role of Head of Paid Services and is the Council’s Returning Officer
+That the new Shared Chief Executive also undertakes the statutory role of Head of Paid Services and is the Council’s Returning Officer and Electoral Registration Officer.

 Reasons for recommendations

 The Council has committed to the creation of a permanent Shared Chief Executive post.